formularin/cl-timer/README.md

 # IMPORTANT

-**The way measure holding the spacebar down then releasing it as one keypress requires a specific key-repeat.
+**The way cl-timer detects holding the spacebar down for a long time as a single keypress requires a minimum key-repeat speed.
 On macos, go to System Preferences -> Keyboard.
 Move the sliders for "Key Repeat" and "Delay Until Repeat" to the side labeled "short" as far as possible.**

 ### Basic Features